Skip to main content

 Best Flat Top Grill 2026: Blackstone, Camp Chef, Traeger Flatrock

-Find My SetupThe flat top grill might be the most versatile cooking tool you can put in a backyard.
-Smash burgers, breakfast spreads, stir fry, seafood, fajitas, quesadillas, fried rice — all of it on the same surface, at the same time, with better results than most people expect.
+The flat top grill might be the most versatile cooking tool you can put in a backyard.
+Smash burgers, breakfast spreads, stir fry, seafood, fajitas, quesadillas, fried rice, all of it on the same surface, at the same time, with better results than most people expect.
 That is why flat top sales have exploded over the past few years.
 Once you cook a smash burger on a screaming-hot griddle, going back to grill grates feels like a downgrade.

 Blackstone built the category and still dominates it.
 But Blackstone is not the right choice for every buyer.
-This guide covers the five best flat top grills right now — from the portable $130 tabletop to the $800 Traeger Flatrock — and who each one is actually for.
+This guide covers the five best flat top grills right now, from the portable $130 tabletop to the $800 Traeger Flatrock, and who each one is actually for.

 Flat Top Grills at a Glance

-| Camp Chef Flat Top 600 | 604 sq in | 4 | ~$500 | Premium build, even heat |
+Camp Chef Flat Top 600604 sq in4around $500Premium build, even heat

 Blackstone 36-Inch: The One Most People Should Buy

 The 36-inch Blackstone 4-burner is the benchmark.
-Four independently controlled burners give you heat zones — high on one side for searing, low on the other for keeping things warm or cooking eggs without burning them.
+Four independently controlled burners give you heat zones, high on one side for searing, low on the other for keeping things warm or cooking eggs without burning them.
 The 720 square inches of cold-rolled steel surface handles 8-10 smash burger patties at once, or a full breakfast for six people simultaneously.

 The build is not premium.
 The legs are relatively lightweight, the hood on older models was an add-on rather than standard, and the grease management system works but is basic.
 None of that matters to most buyers.
-At around $350, this griddle offers the best combination of cooking surface, heat control, and brand support of anything in its price range.
+At around $350, this griddle hits the best combination of cooking surface, heat control, and brand support of anything in its price range.

 What makes the Blackstone work is the cooking surface itself.
 Cold-rolled steel builds seasoning well, heats relatively evenly once it is up to temperature, and delivers the flat-top experience that has made this category popular.
 After a few cooks the surface develops a deep, dark non-stick patina that makes everything easier to cook and clean.

-Blackstone also has the widest ecosystem of accessories — covers, carry bags, griddle tool sets, lids, and add-on features — because they have been making this exact grill for years and have a large user community building around it.
+Blackstone also has the widest ecosystem of accessories, covers, carry bags, griddle tool sets, lids, and add-on features, because they have been making this exact grill for years and have a large user community building around it.

 Blackstone 28-Inch: The Practical Choice for Smaller Spaces

 The 28-inch 2-burner Blackstone solves the most common objection to flat top grills: the footprint.
-The 36-inch is substantial — it needs real patio space and is not practical to move.
+The 36-inch is substantial, it needs real patio space and is not practical to move.
 The 28-inch folds for storage, weighs less, and fits on a small deck or balcony.

 Two burners instead of four means less independent zone control.
-You can still run hot and cool zones — front and back rather than left and right — but you have less flexibility for cooking multiple things at dramatically different temperatures simultaneously.
+You can still run hot and cool zones, front and back rather than left and right, but you have less flexibility for cooking multiple things at dramatically different temperatures simultaneously.
 For everyday cooking for two to four people, this is not a real limitation.

 The cooking surface is 470 square inches.
 That is enough for six smash burgers, a full breakfast for four, or a generous stir fry.
-For most households, this is the right size — the 36-inch is more cooking area than most people use most of the time.
+For most households, this is the right size, the 36-inch is more cooking area than most people use most of the time.

 At around $180, this is also the lowest-cost entry point to a full-size flat top experience.
 It is a better starting point for someone unsure whether flat top cooking suits them than the larger model.